22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Strap Buttons

 Strap buttons are on the lower and upper bout of the guitar.
 It helps to connect the strap to the guitar.
-So a person can wear it during the performance.
+So a person can wear them during the performance.

 Bridge

-The function of the bridge is to give support to the strings and transfer vibrations to the soundboard.
+The function of the bridge is to support the strings and transfer vibrations to the soundboard.
 The material of the strings is wood, plastic, or bone.

 Parts of an Electric Guitar